-Technical limitations are features that you don’t know that you want until you want them, and then you find out you can’t have them.
+Technical limitations are features that you don’t know you want until you want them, and then you find out you can’t have them.

 There’s a lot of technical features like that.
 Features that should be there are there, but with a quirk that makes them unusable in a way.

 This con is too much to list out individually here.
-But think of it like the difference between cooking in your own kitchen and building your own burrito at a fast food restaurant.
+But think of it like the difference between cooking in your own kitchen and building your own burrito at a fast-food restaurant.

 With GoDaddy website builder, you can certainly choose the ingredients that go into your burrito, but your choice is really an illusion because you’re limited to the ingredients that are offered by the restaurant.

-Like design, that can be a good thing if you need something simple, and will always need something simple.
+Like the design, that can be a good thing if you need something simple, and will always need something simple.
 But if you ever need to upgrade or do something unique or custom, it can be very limiting.

 It’s one thing to limit technical features to prioritize convenience, but that priority should be clearly communicated to the customer.